DavidPeterHoward/react-context-experiment/README.md

-# React-Context Experiment (instead of redux)
+# React-useReducer Experiment (instead of redux)

-Incorporates my own custom drag'n'drop experiment as well as utilsiing context-API for state management.
+Incorporates my own custom drag'n'drop experiment as well as utilsiing useReducer for state management.